GGoneng/Medical-AI-Serving-System/README.md

 <br><br>
 ## 🚀 Future Work
 - Improve image segmentation performance for pediatric abdominal X-rays by incorporating insights from recent research and state-of-the-art methods.
+(Done)
 - Expand the number of vision models to support a wider range of diagnostic tasks and improve clinical applicability.
 - Apply quantization to the hari-q3 model to optimize it for the available server resources.
+(Done)
 - If high-quality and sufficient datasets are available, consider fine-tuning the model to further enhance diagnostic accuracy.
 - Evaluate the current vLLM implementation within LangChain for production readiness, and if necessary, deploy a separate vLLM server for robust serving in real-world environments.
 - Deploy the system on AWS to enable scalable and reliable service operation.